Legal

 - Right to erasure — to request deletion of your personal data

-- Right to restriction — to request that we limit how we use your data
+- Right to restriction — to request that I limit how I use your data

-- Right to object — to object to our processing of your data based on legitimate interests
+- Right to object — to object to my processing of your data based on legitimate interests

 - Right to data portability — to receive your data in a structured, machine-readable format

-To exercise any of these rights, please contact us at info@tekforge.uk.
-We will respond within one calendar month.
+To exercise any of these rights, please contact me at info@tekforge.uk.
+I will respond within one calendar month.

 9. Complaints